Dear New International Exchange Student (J-1 visa holding students) for Fall 2022,

 You must first apply at a U.S. consulate or embassy for an entry visa with the exception of exchange students from Canada.
 You will need your Form DS-2019 and your country's original passport.
 Please follow instructions given on the specific consulate's website.

-- As an exchange student on a J-1 visa, your advisor is Patricia Aguirre.
-You may reach her by email at firstname.lastname@example.org.
+- As an exchange student on a J-1 visa, your advisors are Eleanor Wolgast and Marta Lopez.
+You may reach them by email at email@example.com and firstname.lastname@example.org.

 - As soon as you arrive in the United States, you MUST ATTEND a mandatory J-1 orientation meeting.
 This meeting will be held via Zoom on Friday, August 26th at 9:30 am – Please mark your calendar!
 You will receive an email message with the meeting information closer to the date of the meeting.
 At this appointment, you will be meeting your advisor, who will process your DS-2019 and immigration documents, give you important information on how to maintain legal student status in the U.S., help you become acquainted with the structure of your new campus, and make you aware of the campus offices and services you can use and help you with the registration process.
 Please note that you are expected to be enrolled in full course of study before attending this meeting.
 Important: As an exchange student, you can attend a combination of online courses, in-person courses, and hybrid courses.
 However, you cannot attend all your courses fully online.